hbellows/git_wired_be/README.md

  - Ruby >= 2.4.0
  - Rails >= 5.1.6
- - Your own Google API key
- - Your own Dark Sky API key
- - Your own Giphy API key
+ - Your own GitHub API key
  - Please see the following section for instructions on handling personal api keys.

 # Inital Setup